Please note, nominations are now closed. We are pleased to announce our latest award winner below.

 Open to all researchers globally

-As part of the Royal Society of Chemistry, we believe we have a responsibility to promote inclusivity and accessibility to improve diversity.
+We believe we have a responsibility to promote inclusivity and accessibility to improve diversity.
 Where possible, we encourage each nominator to consider nominating candidates of all genders, races, and backgrounds.
-Please see the RSC's approach to Inclusion and Diversity.
+Please see our approach to Inclusion and Diversity.

 Eligibility